siminsadanandan/perft/README.md

 2. run kubectl.cmd.sh from a _kubectl_ shell
 - this will create a secret to store the docker registry credentials
-- run the script _kaniko-builder-git.yaml_ which pulls the project from the provided public github repo, run the Kaniko build container and build the docker container using the provided _kaniko-builder-git.yaml_ file.
-Once the contaier is build correctly the image is automatically pushed to the docker repo.
+- the Kaniko/build pod will be created as part of the above step.
+To start with it will pulls this project from the provided public github repo, downlaod/run the Kaniko build container and build the docker container using the provided _kaniko-builder-git.yaml_ and Dockerfile file.
+Once the contaier is build correctly the image is automatically pushed to the configured docker repo using the docker secret.